playcanvas/playcanvas-sync/README.md

 npm install
 ```

-After this, to install globally, run:
+After this, to install globally (this is optional), run:

 ```
 npm install -g